Mohammed-Aldhabaab/Mohammed-Aldhabaab/README.md

 ## 😊 About Me:
+Senior information technology student who loves building stunning projects as the sun around the stars! and is interested in the artificial intelligence field!

-I'm a software engineer majoring in IT who loves building stunning front-end web development.
-Right now, I'm building projects and sharpening my skills more as usual.
-Therefore, to achieve my goals such as working as a software engineer, engaging to help others, providing valuable things as well as making our world better than yesterday!
+Right now, I'm building projects and sharpening my skills more as usual!
+Therefore, to achieve my goals such as working as a software engineer, engaging to help others, providing valuable things as well as making our tech field better than yesterday!

 ## 💻 Tech Stack: